Mett-2002/raw-tcp-multiplayer-game/README.md

 ![Gameplay screenshot](assets/game_screenshot.jpg)

-**TL;DR:** Two-player authoritative space shooter built with raw TCP sockets, explicit 64-byte message framing, a deterministic 60 FPS server tick loop, and semaphore-controlled multithreading.
-The project focuses on networking correctness, protocol design, and concurrent state management — not on graphics.

----
+**What it is:** A simple two-player 2D space shooter where the server runs all game logic and clients only send input and render the state.

 ## Core Technical Challenge

-This project demonstrates a real-time multiplayer architecture implemented with **zero networking abstractions**.
-The system uses:

-- **Pure TCP sockets** for all communication
-- **Manually defined framing** (fixed 64-byte ASCII length header + JSON payload)
-- **Deterministic tick-based server simulation** at 60 FPS
-- **Semaphore-protected shared state** across multiple threads
-- **Explicit synchronization rules** instead of any game engines or networking frameworks

-The server is fully authoritative.
-All simulation — positions, collisions, enemy waves, health, and win/loss resolution — is computed centrally.
-Clients are thin renderers that only send input and draw the state provided by the server.
+This project demonstrates a real-time multiplayer game built **without any networking or concurrency libraries**.
+The server is fully authoritative, computing all simulation—movement, collisions, enemy waves, and health—while clients only relay input and render frames.

-This configuration makes networking behavior, concurrency control, and protocol integrity the primary engineering tasks.

----
+The goal is to show how a fully functional multiplayer system can be implemented **from first principles**, focusing on networking, synchronization, and deterministic server-driven simulation.

-## 🎮 Game Overview
+## 🎮 Game Overview & Features

-Space Shooter Multiplayer is a **two-player 2D action game**:
-- Two clients connect to a Python server over raw TCP.
-- The **server executes 100% of the simulation** (player/enemy movement, collisions, scoring, level progression).
+Space Shooter Multiplayer is a **two-player 2D cooperative action game** and an educational, low-level example of networking and multiprocessing.
+Two clients connect to a Python server over raw TCP; the **server is authoritative** and executes 100% of the simulation (player/enemy movement, collisions, scoring, level progression).
+Clients are thin Pygame renderers that only send input and draw the server-provided state.
-- **Clients only send input and render** frames using Pygame based on server updates.
-- Players control spaceships, shoot descending enemies, and survive progressively harder waves.
-Last player standing wins.

-This repository is intended as an educational, low-level example of networking and multiprocessing for a resume / portfolio.

----

-## 🕹️ Gameplay Features

-- 2-player cooperative space shooter in a shared arena
+**Core gameplay**
+- Two players share a single arena; last player standing wins.
-- Real-time controls: four-direction movement + shoot
+- Real-time controls: four-direction movement + shoot.
-- Progressive difficulty with linear wave scaling
+- Progressive difficulty: waves scale linearly in size/pressure.
-- Health system and win/lose conditions
+- Health system and explicit win/lose conditions.
-- Wave-based progression until one player loses

----
+- Wave-based progression: destroy all enemies to advance.

-## 🏗️ Architecture Overview
+## 🏗️ Architecture Overview (Server & Client)

 ### Server — Computational Core
 - Single authoritative process that runs the deterministic tick loop (60 ticks/second).